 The course will begin with lecture hours and move from lab to the clinical setting where students will work with the adult patients building on previously learned skills in the clinical setting.
 In this course, students will be developing the skills required to perform nursing services specific to the body systems and special senses.
 Students will also refine the principles of IV therapy in the clinical site and lab.
-Prerequisite: Student must have passed the following courses NUR100 & NUR119 and NUR105 & NUR115 relationships, therapy, and caring for patients with psychiatric disorders.
+Prerequisite: Student must have passed the following courses NUR100 & NUR119 and NUR105 & NUR115

+Mental Health/Geriatric Psychiatric Nursing is a lecture, simulated lab, and clinical based course that will focus on mental health and illness throughout the life span, with emphasis on the geriatric population and understanding psychopharmacology.
+In the classroom setting the student will learn the importance of therapeutic communication, relationships, therapy, and caring for patients with psychiatric disorders.
 The student will learn about specific concerns of the geriatric population regarding; health maintenance, health promotion, and home health consideration, medication, nutritional, and fluid balance needs, and legal and ethical concerns related to elder law and abuse.